 LHC will fund Take-out Assistance on the Conversion Date only in an amount not exceeding the aggregate advances on a Construction Loan plus accrued interest to the conversion date.
-A residential rental property owner will be allowed up to 8 months of accrued interim construction interest from the date of the Notice to Proceed awarded to them by the Program.
-NPO's, CHDO's, PHA's, and LDA's will be allowed up to 10 months of accrued interim construction interest from the date of the Notice to Proceed awarded to them by the Program.
+A residential rental property owner whose income is at or below 80% AMI will be allowed up to 8 months of unpaid accrued interim construction interest from the date the Notice to Proceed is provided to them by the Program.
+NPO's, CHDO's, PHA's, and LDA's will be allowed up to 10 months of unpaid accrued interim construction interest from the date of the Notice to Proceed provided to them by the Program.
 Contingency of (10%) will not be included in the Permanent Loan if not used as approved in writing by the LHC during construction.
-Change orders will be reviewed and approved only on an asneeded basis.
+Change orders will be reviewed and approved only on an as-needed basis.
 No change order should be undertaken unless there has been expressed written approval by the LHC.